There’s no evidence that diet causes the behavioral disorder ADHD.

 While on the diet, some of Feingold’s patients noted an improvement in their behavioral problems.

-Bottom Line: The Feingold diet pioneered elimination diet research for ADHD.
-It improved symptoms in children with ADHD, although recent evidence is mixed.
+The Feingold diet pioneered elimination diet research for ADHD.
+Dr. Feingold claimed it improved symptoms in children with ADHD, although evidence is lacking.

 One study followed 800 children suspected of hyperactivity.
-75% of them improved while on an AFC-free diet, but relapsed once given AFCs again (74).
+Of the group, 75% of them improved while on an AFC-free diet, but relapsed once given AFCs again (

-Another study found that hyperactivity was increased when 1,873 children consumed AFCs and sodium benzoate, a preservative (75).
+Another study found that hyperactivity was increased when 1,873 children consumed AFCs and sodium benzoate, which is a preservative (77).

-Nonetheless, the FDA requires certain AFCs to be listed on food packages.
-The EU, on the other hand, requires foods containing AFCs to have a label warning of adverse effects to children’s attention and behavior (80, 81, 82, 83).
+Nonetheless, the Food and Drug Administration (FDA) requires certain AFCs to be listed on food packages.
+The European Union (EU) additionally requires foods containing AFCs to have a warning label listing adverse effects to children’s attention and behavior (82,

 Theoretically, it’s more likely that sugar causes inattention, rather than hyperactivity, as blood sugar imbalances can cause attention levels to drop.

-- Elimination: Follow a very restricted diet of low-allergen foods that are unlikely to cause adverse effects.
+- Elimination.
+This step involves following a very restricted diet of low-allergen foods that are unlikely to cause adverse effects.
 If symptoms get better, enter the next phase.

-- Treatment: A personal dietary protocol is prescribed.
+- Treatment.
+A personal dietary protocol is prescribed during this step.
 It avoids sensitizing foods as much as possible, in order to minimize symptoms.